-Emergency is a sudden, serious, and unexpected acute illness, injury, or condition (including without limitation sudden and unexpected severe pain) which the member reasonably perceives could permanently endanger health if medical treatment is not received immediately.
+Emergency is a sudden, serious, and unexpected acute illness, injury, medical or psychiatric condition (including without limitation sudden and unexpected severe pain) which the member reasonably perceives, could permanently endanger health if medical treatment is not received immediately.
+Medical emergency includes being in active labor when there is inadequate time for a safe transfer to another hospital prior to delivery, or when such a transfer would pose a threat to the health and safety of the member or her unborn child.
 Final determination as to whether services were rendered in connection with an emergency will rest solely with the claims administrator.

-Emergency services are services provided in connection with the initial treatment of a medical or psychiatric emergency.
+Emergency services are services provided in connection with the initial treatment of a medical or psychiatric emergency or active labor.